MrXL

 operations on arrays.

-For example, here is a dot-product implementation:
+For example, here is an implementation of dot-products:

 input avec: int[1024]